-AIC has a number of full time employees and part time consultants that work on behalf of members.
+AIC has a dedicated team of full-time employees and part-time consultants who work on behalf of Members.

-The organisation is managed by the senior managers within AIC and the Board.
+The organisation is managed by the senior managers within AIC and its Board.

 The aim of the Animal Feed sector is to improve the competitive position of AIC Member Companies within the agri supply industry.